Understand more about the Causes of Separation Anxiety in Dogs

-The idea of house training a dog might seem simple, but it’s a lot more complicated than it looks.
+House training a dog might seem simple, but it’s much more complicated than it looks.
 Dogs are different from people and can’t control their bodily functions.
 Keeping your training methods consistent is vital; punishing a dog for not adequately house-trained will only worsen the problem.

 Dogs Being Destructive

-When a dog is left alone, it might engage in destructive chewing or digging.
+When a dog is left alone, it might use destructive chewing or digging.
 Sometimes you can eliminate behaviours by teaching basic commands such as “leave it” and “go away.”
-However, most dogs who engage in destructive behaviour while at home or away from their guardians need more help.
+However, most dogs who engage in destructive behaviour at home or away from their guardians need more help.

 Boredom in Dogs

-Having a dog can be a lot of fun, but having time for your pet is also essential.
-Dogs need mental stimulation just like humans do; they are very social creatures and should give plenty of opportunities to do things together.
-It is vital to keep your dog entertained, so they don’t become destructive.
+Having a dog can be fun, but having time for your pet is also essential.
+Dogs need mental stimulation just like humans; they are very social creatures and should be given plenty of opportunities to do things together.
+It is vital to keep your dog entertained so they don’t become destructive.

 Barking or Howling in Excess

 The “Dog Whisperer” always talks about how dogs communicate with humans through body language and sounds.
 However, some other things make a dog bark or howl.
 It’s a list of the most common environmental triggers that cause the problem:

 - Other dogs/humans nearby neighbours with pets in the yard that bark or howl